stepanataccolade/docsv2/sources/ci_configure.md

       on_success: never
       on_failure: always
 ```
-* `integrationName` value is the name of the account integration you added to project settings.
+* `integrationName` value is the name of the account integration you added to 'Subscription' settings.
 * `type` is hipchat
 * `recipients` specifies the rooms and/or users you want to send the notification to.
     - If there is a single recipient and it is a room, you can use the format `recipients: "#channelOne"`